-- 3.13.2 The lower surface of the plank may be fitted with flush mounted metal skids which: - a) Have a total area no greater than 20000mm2 when viewed from directly beneath the car.

-- b) Are no greater than 4000mm2 in area individually when viewed from directly beneath the car. - c) Are fitted in order that their entire lower surfaces are visible from directly beneath the car. - d) Must have a minimum cross sectional thickness of 15mm across its external boundaries in plan view.
-The minimum wall thickness between an internal fixing hole and the external boundaries of the skid must be no less than 7.5mm. - e) Must have an upper surface no more than 3mm below the reference plane. - f) Must be designed such that they are secured to the car using the fasteners described in 3.13.3 and that, when viewed from directly beneath the car, no part of the skid is more than 50mm from the centreline of a fastener which passes through that skid. - g) Must be made from Titanium alloy. - 3.13.3 The plank and skids must be fixed to the car using fasteners which: - a) Are no smaller than M6 and are made from grade 12.9 steel. - b) If used to attach a skid to the car, must employ at least 1 fastener per 1000mm2 of skid area. - c) If used to attach a skid to the car, the team must be able to show by calculation that the shanks of the fasteners (which may be no less than 6mm diameter) are the weakest point in the attachment of the skids to the car. - d) May use a load spreading washer if required.
+- 3.12.2 The lower surface of the plank may be fitted with flush mounted metal skids which: - a) May only be fitted in place of plank material. - b) Have a total area no greater than 20000mm when viewed from directly beneath the car. - c) Are no greater than 4000mm2 in area individually when viewed from directly beneath the car. - d) Are fitted in order that their entire lower surfaces are visible from directly beneath the car. - e) Must have a minimum cross sectional thickness of 15mm across its external boundaries in plan view. - The minimum wall thickness between an internal fixing hole and the external boundaries of the skid must be no less than 7.5mm. - f) Must have an upper surface no more than 3mm below the reference plane. - g) Must be designed such that they are secured to the car using the fasteners described in 3.12.3 and that, when viewed from directly beneath the car, no part of the skid is more than 50mm from the centre line of a fastener which passes through that skid. - h) Must be made from Titanium alloy. - 3.12.3 The plank and skids must be fixed to the car using fasteners which: - a) Are no smaller than M6 and are made from grade 12.9 steel. - b) If used to attach a skid to the car, must employ at least 1 fastener per 1000mm2 of skid area. - c) If used to attach a skid to the car, the team must be able to show by calculation that the shanks of the fasteners (which may be no less than 6mm diameter) are the weakest point in the attachment of the skids to the car. - d) May use a load spreading washer if required.

 The total area of the fasteners and any load spreading washers employed with them when viewed from directly beneath the car must be less than 5000mm2.
-The area of any single fastener plus its load spreading washer may not exceed 500mm2.
+The area of any single fastener plus its load spreading washer may not exceed 500mm.

 No part of any fastener or load spreading washer may be more than 8mm below the reference plane.
-For the avoidance of doubt, the skids referred to in 3.13.2 will not be treated as load spreading washers.
+For the avoidance of doubt, the skids referred to in 3.12.2 will not be treated as load spreading washers.

-3.14 Overhangs:
+3.13 Overhangs:

-- 3.14.1 No part of the car may be more than 600mm behind the rear wheel centre line or more than 1200mm in front of the front wheel centre line. - 3.14.2 No part of the bodywork more than 200mm from the car centre line may be more than 1000mm in front of the front wheel centre line. - 3.14.3 All overhang measurements will be taken parallel to the reference plane.
+- 3.13.1 No part of the car may be more than 710mm behind the rear wheel centre line or more than 1200mm in front of the front wheel centre line. - 3.13.2 All overhang measurements will be taken parallel to the reference plane.

-3.15 Aerodynamic influence:
+3.14 Aerodynamic influence: